 Define any constraints on the price optimization process and outcomes.

-A constraint might limit the pricing adjustment to be between the current rate and the actuarial indicated rate and always in the direction of the actuarial indicated rate.
+A constraint might limit the pricing adjustment to be between the current rate and the actuarial indicated rate and always move in the direction of the actuarial indicated rate.

 A constraint might require selected rating factors to be between the current and actuarial indicated factors, within a confidence interval around the current/indicated factors, or directionally consistent with the current factors.